 The disclosures of segment wise information is given as per Annexure-A.

-19. In compliance of Accounting Standard 18 on Related party
+19. In compliance of AS 18 on Related Party Disclosures notified

-Rules,2006, the names of related parties, nature of
+(Accounts) Rules, 2014, the names of related parties, nature of

-relationship and detail of transactions entered therewith are given in Annexure-B.
+relationship and detail of transactions entered therewith are given in

-15. In compliance to Accounting Standard 20 on Earning Per Share, the calculation of
+20. In compliance of AS 20 on Earning Per Share, the calculation of

-21. In Compliance of Accounting Standard 27 on Financial Reporting of Interests in
+21. In Compliance of AS 27 on Financial Reporting of Interests in

 Joint Ventures as notified under Companies Accounting Standard Rules

 (a) Jointly Controlled Entities

-(i) Mahanagar Gas Limited: A Joint Venture with British Gas Pic and
+(i) Mahanagar Gas Limited: A Joint Venture with British Gas Plc and

 (ii) Indraprastha Gas Limited: A Joint Venture with BPCL and Government